rackerlabs/docs-offerings/docs/api-reference/methods/get-commit-grids.rst

      - The type of grid.
 By default only ``STANDARD`` grids are returned.
    * - commitGrids.\ commitGrid.\ *discountType*
      - String
      - The type of discount.
-Example: ``COMMIT``.
    * - commitGrids.\ commitGrid.\ *gridVersion*
      - String
      - The version of the commit grid.
-Example: ``1``.
    * - commitGrids.\ commitGrid.\ *gridStartDate*
      - String
      - The date and time that the commit grid begins.
-Example:
-       ``2013-05-30-05:00``.
    * - commitGrids.\ commitGrid.\ *gridEndDate*
      - String
      - The date and time that the commit grid ends.
-Example:
-       ``2013-05-30-05:00``.
    * - commitGrids.\ *link*
      - Object
-     - An info block that contains details about the link for the commit grids.
+     - An info block that contains details about the links for the results.
    * - commitGrids.\ link.\ *href*
      - String
-     - The URL for the commit grid.
+     - The URL for a set of results.
    * - commitGrids.\ link.\ *rel*
      - String
-     - The relationship between the current document and the linked document.
+     - The relationship between the current information and the linked information.

 **Example response: JSON**